ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    -  Grey topology: This abstraction level is between black topology and white topology from a granularity point of view.

-   Each PNC should provide the MDSC a network topology abstraction hiding the internal details of the physical domain network topology controlled by the PNC.
+   Each PNC should provide the MDSC with a network topology abstraction hiding the internal details of the physical domain network topology controlled by the PNC.
 As described in section 3 of {{!RFC8453}}, the level of abstraction provided by each PNC is based on the PNC